Adam specialises in advising on hostile and recommended takeovers, private M&A, demergers, distressed M&A and joint ventures.

 Adam’s experience includes advising:

-- Wesfarmers on its A$764 million takeover proposal in relation to Australian Pharmaceutical Industries.
+Wesfarmers on its A$764 million takeover of Australian Pharmaceutical Industries.

 - IFM Investors’ private equity arm on the proposed IPO of Genie Solutions and the completed sale of that business to Pacific Equity Partners’ portfolio company, The Citadel Group.